See the glorious glowing butterfly of a nebula created by the death of a star

 Nebulae are some of the most eye-catching phenomena in the cosmos.
-These glorious clouds of gas take on familiar shapes, from a crab to a penguin and its egg.
-A new image of planetary nebula NGC 2899 adds a gorgeous butterfly to this space menagerie.
+The glorious clouds of gas take on familiar shapes, from a crab to a penguin and its egg, and a new image of planetary nebula NGC 2899 adds a gorgeous butterfly to this space menagerie.

 The European Southern Observatory's Very Large Telescope in Chile captured the nebula view with its high-resolution FOcal Reducer and low dispersion Spectrograph instrument, aka FORS.